Tickets for Keukenhof: Skip the Line + Public Transport from Amsterdam

 - If your kids think they won't enjoy a trip here, they probably don't know about the treasure hunt, the maze, playground, and petting zoo (or the legendary Black Tulips)

-The world-famous Keukenhof is open just seven weeks a year, so get there while you can!
+The world-famous Keukenhof is open just six weeks a year, so get there while you can!
 This ticket gets you transportation from Amsterdam or Schiphol Airport (and back) in air-conditioned comfort.

 The tulip is one of the most iconic symbols of the Netherlands.
 In these famous flower fields and gardens you’ll find over 800 colorful varieties.
 You may even spot the rare black tulip.
 Amble through the gardens and pavilions, where you can also learn about the tulip’s storied history in Holland.

 And the flower power goes beyond the tulip.
 The royal-themed pavilions feature weekly shows of other varieties, from gerberas to daffodils to roses.
 The season culminates with the world’s largest lily show over the last 12 days of the season.
 No surprise then that it’s known as The Garden of Europe.

 There are plenty of activities to keep the kids entertained as well: a maze, a petting zoo, a treasure hunt and a playground.

 Show your smartphone ticket to the bus driver.